evanwire/evanwire/README.md

 Here is a little info about me:
 - I am a graduate student at the University of Wisconsin working towards a MS in Computer Science
-- I am currently working as a Data Science Intern for Colgate Palmolive
+- I will be joining Capital One this summer as a part of their Technical Internship Program
 - In addition to coding, I love playing the guitar, reading, and trading stocks
 - I am currently writing about some of my tech interestes on <a href="https://ewire77.medium.com/" rel="nofollow"><b>Medium.</b></a>
 <br>